Man Opens Up Mosque’s Doors For Stray Cats And Kittens

-In a city where hundreds of cats roam the streets, never to call any place their home, one mosque in Istanbul, Turkey, is opening its doors to those who seek warmth and shelter.
+In a city where hundreds of stray cats roam the streets, one mosque in Istanbul, Turkey, is opening its doors to those who seek warmth and shelter.

-Imam Mustafa Efe began welcoming stray cats into the mosque last year, and since then, his story of generosity has spread throughout the world.
+Imam Mustafa Efe began welcoming stray cats into the mosque in 2015, and since then, his story of generosity has spread throughout the world.

 He calls the cats "guests" of the mosque and, as you can see, he's made them feel right at home.